ixt/I-am-awake-I-am-alive-I-am-orange/README.md

 # I am awake
 # I am alive
-# I am doing okay
+# I am thinking I should be in bed